xxxserxxx/stmps/README.md

 - Song info panel (song information, lyrics, and cover art) can be toggled with 'i'
 - Synced lyrics are shown, and synced with the music, if the server supports `getLyricsBySongId/`.
 Currently, a PR in gonic provides this through filesystem `.lrc` files.
 This version of gonic is in the main branch of [@danielepintore's fork](https://github.com/danielepintore/gonic.git).
 - The search tab can toggle between "search for anything" (via `search3/`), or search-by-genre (via `getSongsByGenre/`.
 As part of this, switching to the genre search in the search tab with 'g' also shows a list of all known genres, which can be browsed.
+- Includes refactoring s.t. the interface reflects song metadata, and not directory structure.
+This mainly affects the UI in the browser tab, where the left column is _always_ the list of artists, and the right column is _always_ either albums or songs.
+Consequently, the right column title is accurate, and can't be browsed out of the artist.
+- Playlists now behave like the rest of the UI items, and are not loaded in the background.
+The list of playlists is consequently immediately available, although browsing through the list now calls to the server and can be slower until all playlists are loaded.

 ## Screenshots